Interest only rates can vary a lot between lenders depending on their current appetite and how much you’re looking to borrow.

-Investors with a good plan in place benefit the most from interest only terms because they can use the extra cash flow to fund other investment opportunities or to renovate the property if they’re pursuing a property flipping strategy.
+Investors with a good plan in place benefit the most from interest only terms because they can use the extra cash flow to fund other investment opportunities.

 Then there are the tax benefits of pursuing an interest only investment strategy.

 Alternatively, if you’re planning to hold onto the property over the long-term for rental income, a 3-5 year interest only term may not be good for your return on investment.

 We can help you to make the right decision